 |---|---|

-Take a look at the following statistics related to the make-up of the computer & information sciences majors at Wright State University - Main Campus.
+Here are the demographics of the computer & information sciences majors at Wright State University-Main Campus.

 | Major | Annual Graduates |